Luke-Tran/JavaFX-and-Gradle-Test/README.md

 ***

-This program has a JavaFX circle, and a button that increases the circle's size when pressed.
+**Function:** This program has a JavaFX circle, and a button that increases the circle's size when pressed.